-Prior to this role, Dr. Klusmeier held several positions at the University of Missouri (MU) focused on student success initiatives, academic advising, diversity and inclusion, and enrollment management.
+Prior to her current role, Dr. Klusmeier held several positions at the University of Missouri (MU) focused on student success initiatives, academic advising, diversity and inclusion, and enrollment management.
 She has also previously worked in residence life at The Ohio State University and the University of Illinois at Urbana-Champaign.
-She is a recipient of the MU Excellence in Education Award, NACADA Certificate of Merit for Outstanding Advising, NACADA Region 7 Excellence in Advising Award, MU Excellence in Advising Award, and an INROADS Midwest Region, Inc. Educator of the Year.
+Dr. Klusmeier has been recognized for her work in higher education at national, regional, and institutional levels including recognition from NACADA – The Global Community for Academic Advising and INROADS.

 Dr. Klusmeier earned a Bachelor of Science in Journalism from the University of Illinois at Urbana-Champaign and a Master of Science in Education with an emphasis in Higher Education Administration from the University of Kansas.
 She holds a Doctorate in Education from the University of Pennsylvania where she graduated with distinction for both her oral defense and written dissertation.
 Her research focuses on the professionalization of academic advising and the role policy plays in advisor retention.
 She was born and raised outside of Chicago, Illinois.